-The team is coached by Rich Guberti, who begins his 11th year with the team (2 years assistant coach – 9 years head coach).
-The team has gone 172-62-5-10 during this tenure.
-They have finished the regular season in first place 6 times.
-The team has also gone to the league finals 7 times, winning four championships.
-In his eight years as the teams Head Coach, Guberti historically ranks 1st in overall wins (144) and winning percentage (.746).
+The team is coached by Rich Guberti, who begins his 12th year with the team (2 years assistant coach – 10 years head coach).
+The team has gone 199-67-7-10 during this tenure.
+They have finished the regular season in first place 7 times, have gone to the league finals 7 times, and have won four championships.
+In his nine years as the teams Head Coach, Guberti historically ranks 1st in overall wins (171) and winning percentage (.760).
 A USA Hockey Certified Level 4 Coach, he runs successful year round Pro Player Clinics and Summer Camps.
 His Westchester Select tournament teams play in AAA tournaments during the summer on the East Coast.
 He has also run successful youth hockey and junior programs.
 Those teams have gone on to compete for State and National titles as well as International Silver Sticks both here and in Canada.

-Behind the scenes is Director of Hockey Operations, Andrew Mola CBA '86 (35th year) who handles the day-to-day team operations which can range from organizing transportation, finances, alumni relations, statistical analysis, scheduling, recruiting, and running game day operations.
-Mola, also is in his 10th year serving as the President of the MCHC, has held prior MCHC Executive Board positions such as Director of Eligibility and Director of Structures.
+Behind the scenes is Director of Hockey Operations, Andrew Mola CBA '86 (36th year) who handles the day-to-day team operations which can range from organizing transportation, finances, alumni relations, statistical analysis, scheduling, recruiting, and running game day operations.
+Mola also is in his 11th year serving as the President of the MCHC and has held prior MCHC Executive Board positions such as Director of Eligibility and Director of Structures.

-The team begins its practices early September skating twice a week with Pennsylvania tournament appearances in the Ice Works Preseason Showcase in Aston mid-September and The Empire Classic in Warwick the week prior to Thanksgiving in November.
+The team begins its practices early September skating twice a week with Pennsylvania tournament appearances in the Ice Works Preseason Showcase in Aston mid-September and The Empire Classic in Warminster the week prior to Thanksgiving in November.
 No games are played during Thanksgiving break, finals week in December or Christmas break.
-The season culminates with league playoffs held the weekend following Presidents Weekend in February.
-The season is concluded with the annual alumni game played during the month of April.
+The season culminates with league playoffs held the weekend following President's Day Weekend in February, and the CHF national tournament held in Nashville Tennessee beginning March 10.

 View team rosters from 2005 to present: